CIEM vs CWPP vs CSPM Use Cases

 Ensuring the security of an application’s workloads requires visibility into each workload passing through physical, virtual, and cloud environments.
 Moreover, a vulnerability here exposes your entire application ecosystem to the danger of compromised data.

-Consider an enterprise-level e-commerce platform that, despite its success, still relies heavily on its physical data centers.
+Consider an enterprise-level e-commerce platform that, despite its success, still relies heavily on its physical data centres.
 Data stores include sensitive customer information and proprietary in-house secrets for its technical and business functions.
 As maintenance costs become too burdensome, the decision is made to begin shifting the application and its data stores to the cloud.

-This is a massive endeavor.
+This is a massive endeavour.
 Realistically, physical machines will remain part of the platform’s infrastructure for years to come.
 The impending hybrid-cloud environment has the potential to obscure available visibility into workloads deployed anywhere within the system.
 Without proper monitoring, it can be all too easy to miss vulnerabilities during deployment and at runtime.

 An effective CWPP can provide the necessary visibility into each segment of these processes, all through a single console and group of APIs.
 Moreover, it works proactively to secure workloads regardless of their physical—or more ephemeral—location.

 You might have read one of the preceding examples and come to a different conclusion.
-Perhaps the expanding medical practice and the government branch might additionally benefit from a CWPP tool, for instance.
+Perhaps the expanding medical practise and the government branch might additionally benefit from a CWPP tool, for instance.
 If this or a similar thought occurred to you, you’re likely correct.
 While each of the examples would certainly require the associated solution, combining two or more approaches can often represent an optimal solution.

 As cloud-reliant infrastructure becomes ever more commonplace, the demand for holistic security solutions has never been higher.
 However, the dynamic and transient nature of the cloud makes it difficult to secure.
 Moreover, its flexibility means that no two architectures require identical solutions.